↑

 Moderate heat over a longer duration

-Braising depends on steady heat retention and even distribution, allowing flavors to develop slowly without scorching.
-Stainless steel with copper core provides consistent heat across the base, stable temperature without constant monitoring, and seamless stovetop-to-oven versatility.
+Braising depends on steady heat retention and even distribution, allowing flavours to develop slowly without scorching.

-Ideal for: Slow-cooked meats and one-pot dishes with layered flavor development.
+Slow-cooked meats and one-pot dishes with layered flavour

 - Exceptional heat responsiveness